OUR PICK FOR YOU

 Take 15% off if you add it to your cart now

-You’ve probably heard this before - that your memory and brain health peaks during early adulthood deteriorates as you age.
+You’ve probably heard this before - that your memory and brain health peaks during early adulthood and deteriorates as you age.
 Not exactly the most inspiring fact ever told.
-Well we’ve got some good news.
-It’s not completely true.
+Well, we’ve got some good news.
+It’s not completely tru!.
 All hope is not lost, and you need not fear wasting away into someone who doesn’t even know his or her own name.

 Your brain is neuroplastic, which is just a fancy way of saying it can change for better or worse throughout your whole life - including adulthood.
 Your brain is like a muscle - you have to work it, or you lose it.
 Since not all exercises are made equal, we’ve included a list of the best ways to keep your memory maker sharp below.

 A healthy lifestyle can go long way in the fight against the cognitive decline -- sometimes it feels like the hamster not only fell off the wheel but is wading through thick tar to get back on.
 Below is a list of some lifestyle choices to keep your brain happy, healthy, and making memories for a long time to come.